 There are more turkey smoking tips here than you can shake a stick at!
 Well, not really.
 But there is some great smoked turkey information here that you'll find both educational and useful.

-And if you've missed it, visit the previous page of turkey smoking tips, where you'll find information about:
+And if you've missed it, visit the previous page of smoked turkey tips, where you'll find information about:

 Turkey can be smoked at a smoker temperature as low as 225 degrees, but it's much quicker, and tastes just as good if smoked at 275-300 degrees, or even hotter.
 Cooked at a higher temperature, the turkey dries out less and the skin is more crispy.